 - Catch a few local Pokémon in Pokémon Go

-- Take countless photos of my kids, blogger swag, events, lunch, city life at its finest…
+- Take countless photos of my kids, blogger swag, events, lunch, and city life at its finest…

-- Keep in touch with my peoples via SMS, Facebook Messenger, WhatsApp and Google Hangouts
+- Keep in touch with my people via SMS, Facebook Messenger, WhatsApp and Google Hangouts

 - Check-in to as many places as possible on Swarm